 Visitor COVID-19 testing

 We require all visitors to undertake Lateral Flow testing twice a week.
 The test will administer by a member of our team and involves a swab of your nose.
 This will start on your first visit to the ward.
-We will also check your temperature on arrival.
 We know that some people may find this difficult but these measures are in place so that we can continue to welcome visitors in a safe manner.

 Anyone with COVID-19 symptoms or who has been in contact with anyone with symptoms should not visit.
 If you have recently been abroad we ask that you please check the government website for guidance before visiting.